nikolashn/basque/MANUAL.md

 # The Basque Programming Language and C Basque Compiler Manual

+## Program structure

+Basque has no entry point function as there is in C. Code in the outer body of a program can be executed as if it were in a main function.

 ## Types
 Currently only string (string literal), `i64` (64-bit signed integer) and `u64` (64-bit unsigned integer) exist.
 The string type will eventually be removed once pointers are added, and more types will be added like `u8` (unsigned byte), `f32` (32-bit floating-point number), as well as pointers, structures, functions, etc.